Topics on this page: Summary of Activities that Continue | Summary of Contingency Staffing Plan

 The one exempt SAMHSA staff is the Presidentially-appointed Assistant Secretary for Mental Health and Substance Abuse.

-A total of 64 (13%) SAMHSA staff are considered excepted and can legally continue their activities in the absence of appropriations.
-These staff fall into two categories; 1) those whose work is necessary for the safety of human life, 2) those whose work is "necessarily implied" from the need to phase down and suspend operations.
+A total of 59 (12%) SAMHSA staff are considered excepted and can legally continue their activities in the absence of appropriations.
+These staff fall into two categories; 1) those whose work is necessary for the safety of human life, 2) those whose work is "necessarily implied" from the authorized continuation of or the need to phase down other activities.

-Excepted SAMHSA staff will continue to perform vital tasks related to imminent threats to human health or life including ensuring the ongoing operations of the Suicide Prevention Hotline reviewing suicide letters and ensuring they are quickly addressed by Suicide Prevention Centers, and reviewing emergency opioid prescription limit waivers.
-Additionally the Commissioned Corp Officers assigned to SAHMSA will continue providing critical behavioral health services in response to disasters.
+Excepted SAMHSA staff will continue to perform vital tasks related to imminent threats to human health or life including ensuring the ongoing operations of the Suicide Prevention Hotline reviewing suicide letters and ensuring they are quickly addressed by Suicide Prevention Centers, and reviewing opioid prescription limit waivers.
+Additionally the Commissioned Corps Officers assigned to SAHMSA will continue providing critical behavioral health services in response to disasters.
 Excepted staff will also support the orderly phase down and suspension of non-funded SAMHSA activities.
+SAMHSA has 30 Public Health Service Commissioned Corps Officers who will continue working under this exception.